 Second, we show that the average UI wage effect of 0.5% is due to an attenuation of wage declines between pre- and post-unemployment jobs.
 In response to the nine-week benefit extension, the likelihood of experiencing a wage loss that is larger than 40% is reduced by 0.5%, while the likelihood of achieving a wage increase between 0 and 10% is increased by 0.5%.
-Different potential mechanisms could lead to such a non-uniform UI wage effect across the wage distribution: UI may allow the unemployed to not take up part-time employment, or UI recipients are less likely to choose jobs with a wage below the benefit level.
+Such a non-uniform UI effect across the wage distribution can be explained within our model as a result of limited benefit duration.